Dactylic hexameter: Metrical effects

 Here there is a break in sense after a 4th-foot dactyl, a feature known as a bucolic diaeresis, because it is frequently used in Greek pastoral poetry.
 In fact it is common in Homer too (as in the first line of the Odyssey quoted above), but rare in Latin epic.

 Stylistic features of epic

 Certain stylistic features are characteristic of epic hexameter poetry, especially as written by Virgil.

 Enjambment

 Hexameters are frequently enjambed—the meaning runs over from one line to the next, without terminal punctuation—which helps to create the long, flowing narrative of epic.
 Sentences can also end in different places in the line, for example, after the first foot.
 In this, classical epic differs from medieval Latin, where the lines are often composed individually, with a break in sense at the end of each one.

 Poetic vocabulary

 Often in poetry ordinary words are replaced by poetic ones, for example unda or lympha for water, aequora for sea, puppis for ship, amnis for river, and so on.
+Some ordinary Latin words are avoided, e.g. audiunt, mīlitēs, hominibus, facilius, mulierēs, familiae, voluptātibus etc., simply because they do not fit into a hexameter verse.